Johannes Juilfs: The deutsche Physik movement & the Heisenberg Affair

 At one point, Heisenberg’s mother visited Himmler’s mother to help bring a resolution to the affair.
 The two women knew each other as a result of Heisenberg’s maternal grandfather and Himmler’s father being rectors and members of a Bavarian hiking club.
 Eventually, Himmler settled the Heisenberg affair by sending two letters, one to SS-Gruppenführer Reinhard Heydrich and one to Heisenberg, both on 21 July 1938.
 In the letter to Heydrich, Himmler said Germany could not afford to lose or silence Heisenberg as he would be useful for teaching a generation of scientists.
 To Heisenberg, Himmler said the letter came on recommendation of his family and he cautioned Heisenberg to make a distinction between professional physics research results and the personal and political attitudes of the involved scientists.
 The letter to Heisenberg was signed under the closing “Mit freundlichem Gruss und, Heil Hitler!”
 (With friendly greetings, Heil Hitler!”)

 Overall, the Heisenberg affair was settled with a victory for academic standards and professionalism, however, with Wilhelm Müller taking over for Sommerfeld on 1 December 1939, this appointment was a political victory over academic standards.
 Müller was not a theoretical physicist, had not published in a physics journal, and was not a member of the Deutsche Physikalische Gesellschaft; his appointment as a replacement for Sommerfeld was considered a travesty and detrimental to educating a new generation of theoretical physicists.

 During the SS investigation of Heisenberg, there were three investigators and all had training in physics.
-Heisenberg had participated in the doctoral examination of one of them at the Universität Leipzig.
+Heisenberg had participated in the doctoral examination of one of them at Leipzig University.
 The most influential of the three, however, was Juilfs.
 During their investigation, they had all become supporters of Heisenberg as well as his position against the ideological policies of the deutsche Physik movement in theoretical physics and academia.